 Gamma Knife radiation offers the precision of surgery without the usual risks of surgery.
-Its precision allows for the adjacent tissue to remain relatively unaffected, while delivering intense doses of radiation to the critical points.
+Its precision allows the adjacent tissue to remain relatively unaffected, while delivering intense doses of radiation to the critical points.
 Whether a patient has one or multiple tumors in the brain, the Gamma Knife replaces the need for the combination of conventional brain surgery and radiation treatment.

 Treatment can be as short as 15 minutes or as long as two hours, depending on several factors, such as the number of times you are repositioned and the dose of radiation used.
 Recovery time is brief, and there are no immediate side effects and virtually no post-procedure discomfort.
 You will most likely be treated in one session and go home the same day to return to your normal routine.

 Gamma Knife surgery typically takes place in the morning.
 You will receive a type of sedation, called light sedation, as well as local anesthesia, which allow you to remain awake during the procedure, but feel no pain.
 After physicians attach a metal halo device (called a stereotactic frame) to your skull and you receive a CT scan or MRI, your neurosurgeon, physicist and radiation oncologist will develop your treatment plan.